-Protect Your Personal Information at All Times
+Protect Your Personal Information at ALL Times

 East Boston Savings Bank is committed to keeping our customers personal information secure.
 We will never contact you and ask for personal banking details such as account numbers, log in details, Social Security Number, and PIN.
 Never disclose your personal banking details or any other personal information in response to an email, phone call or text message.

-SOCIAL MEDIA FRAUD: East Boston Savings Bank does not solicit funds for account opening via social media.
+ALERT: SOCIAL MEDIA FRAUD: East Boston Savings Bank does not solicit funds for account opening via social media.
 If you are seeking to open accounts with the bank, please do so in person or via the links available on this website.
 Do not send deposits directly to individuals representing themselves as employees via social media.

 Recognizing and Preventing Fraud